 The beautiful walnut antipasti boards we tasted were meat or vegetable based and a great accompaniment with their house Merlot or Pinot Grigio.
 The boards included fennel salami, Parma ham, aubergines, mozzarella to name a few and the most beautiful marinated, almost cured courgettes in oil and lemon.

 I was pleased to see the other starter dish come out was the scallops!
 I am a huge scallop fan, and these did not disappoint.
-Sweet scallops served with creamy celeriac puree, and those delicious lemony courgettes to offer a little pallete cleanse.
-Ours were served with an Italian 'chorizo' which was a little overpowering for me with all the delicate flavours but I'm pleased to see on the menu released it is usually served with pancetta.
+Sweet scallops served with creamy celeriac puree, and those delicious lemony courgettes to offer a little palate cleanse.
+Ours were served with an Italian ‘chorizo’ which was a little overpowering for me with all the delicate flavours but I’m pleased to see on the menu released it is usually served with pancetta.
 This for me would seem a lot more balanced and work better for the dish.

 No Italian menu would be complete without a meatballs dish…a favourite for young and old.
 The Parlours combination of beef and pork mince, sage and garlic are served in a rich tomato sauce.
 With a note of warmth from black pepper, the meatballs were succulent and super tasty.
 Available as a starter in the sauce or with pasta as a main, I imagine this will be a crowd pleaser and a menu staple!

 The main courses are divided between baked pasta, including traditional lasagne, aubergine lasagne or pasta bake of the day.
 The rest of the pasta menu covers pesto, carbonara, chicken, seafood and aforementioned meatballs!
 So really there is something for everyone.
 Vegetarians are catered for with tomato or aubergine based pasta, and vegans will be fine as long as they request their dishes without Parmesan or mozzarella.
-The childrens options are child-sized lasagne or tomato pasta, which if taken as 2 courses, they can choose a scoop of ice cream with toppings and sauces for £7.
+The children’s options are child-sized lasagne or tomato pasta which as 2 courses, they can choose a scoop of ice cream with toppings and sauces for £7.
 A great deal.
 The main courses range from £9.95 to £14.95 but on average expect to pay £11-£12.